 It’s possible to create a beautiful, functional website with both platforms.

 For what it’s worth, we typically explore whether Showit is a good fit for a client before exploring other platforms.
-This is because Showit is typically easier for someone to learn and we love designing on that platform.
+This is because Showit is often easier for someone to learn, and we love designing on that platform.

-If you want additional control over your website (like to configure your own server settings) or you need membership or e-commerce functionality, you’ll probably want to go with WordPress.
+If you want additional control over your website–like configuring your own server settings–or you need membership or e-commerce functionality, you’ll probably want to go with WordPress.